Istinggar: History

 The Portuguese in Goa independently produced their own matchlock firearms.
-Starting in 1513, the tradition of German-Bohemian gun-making was merged with Turkish gun-making traditions.
+Starting in 1513, the tradition of German and Bohemian gun-making was merged with Turkish gun-making traditions.
 This resulted in the Indo-Portuguese tradition of matchlocks.
 Indian craftsmen modified the design by introducing a very short, almost pistol-like buttstock held against the cheek, not the shoulder, when aiming.
 They also reduced the caliber and made the gun lighter and more balanced.
 This was a hit with the Portuguese who did a lot of fighting aboard ship and on river craft, and valued a more compact gun.

 Afonso de Albuquerque compared Malaccan gun founders as being on the same level as those of Germany.
 However, he did not state what ethnicity the Malaccan gun founder was.
 Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
 The Javanese also manufactured their own cannon in Malacca.
 Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.

+Wan Mohd Dasuki Wan Hasbullah explained several facts about the existence of gunpowder weapons in Malacca before its fall in 1511: